Autoscaler/autoscaler/autoscale-kubernetes-container/README.md

-# Autoscaler Kubernetes Service Container
+# Autoscaler Kubernetes Module

-This repository consists of the source to build a pre-defined CAF approved container that includes the CAF autoscale application along with standard modules.
+This repository consists of the source to build a pre-defined CAF approved container that includes the CAF autoscale application.
 Sample configuration is also supplied in the code base.

-To get the autoscale application up and running look at the [Quick Start](#quick-start) section below.
+To get the kubernetes autoscaler module up and running look at the [Quick Start](#quick-start) section below.

-### Container deployment
+### Installing the Autoscaler.
+The autoscaler can be installed to Kubernetes by using the kubectl command line tool.
+ - `kubectl apply -f ./autoscaler.yaml`

 ### Configuration